dat-ecosystem/dat/notes.md

 csv is a delimited format, whereas things like msgpack or the redis protocol are framed formats.

-to store the above csv in a framed format would look something like this
+to store the above csv in a simple framed format would look something like this

 ```
 [4 byte length integer][first cell][4 byte length integer][second cell][4 byte length integer][third cell]